-Unfortunately, figuring out how to pay for school or dealing with student debt after graduation is becoming more commonplace.
-Unless you get a full scholarship, your loans aren’t going anywhere.
-However, you don’t have to damage your finances forever in order to pay for an education.
+Figuring out how to pay for post-secondary education or dealing with student debt after graduation is becoming more commonplace.
+But you don’t have to damage your finances forever in order to pay for an education.
 We walk you through how student loans work – from borrowing while in school, to repaying once you graduate, to refinancing your loans down the road.

 While government student loans, also known as Canada Student Loans, come with many different benefits, some students still opt to choose private lenders or decide to go with both government and private loans.
 Find out about the key differences in the table below: